10 SEO tips for small businesses

 Think about the words your clients are likely to use when looking for your products or services on the web.
 If you’re selling appliances, for example, are your customers more likely to use a formal word like refrigerator or a slang word like fridge?

-Make a list of 20 to 50 keywords, then go on Google AdWords.
+Make a list of 20 to 50 keywords, then go on Google Ads.
 Once you have created an account if you haven’t already done so, you can validate that the keywords you chose are frequently used in online searches.

 Use your keywords on each of your website pages to help them rank higher when prospective customers search using those keywords.